dgryski/go-perfbook/performance.md

 to add.
 Optimizing things is fun, but it's not always the right task to choose.
 Performance is a feature, but so is shipping, and so is correctness.

 Choosing the most important thing to work on.
-Sometimes this isn't an optimization at all.
 Sometimes it's not an actual CPU optimization, but a user-experience one.
-Making something start up faster by doing computation in the background after drawing the main window, for example.
+Something as simple as adding a progress bar, or making a page more responsive by doing computation in the background after rendering the page.

 Some times this will be obvious: an hourly report that completes in three hours is probably less useful that one that completes in less than one.